tweimann/pwgen/README.md

   -e PORT=5000\
   -e DEBUG=false\
   -e TELEMETRY=false\
-  -e IMPRINTADDR="<link-to-your-imprint-goes-here>"\
+  -e IMPRINTADDR=<link-to-your-imprint-goes-here>\
   tweimann/pwgen
 ```
-this will automatically run the image and forward the port 5000 to access the web page
+this will automatically run the image and forward the port 5000 to access the web page. if you use a reverse proxy (e.g. NGINX) you shouldn't forward the port

 ## intention
 - i wanted to solve the following errors in current password generators: